 I arrived at Le Vivier-sur-mer at 1900 found the local campsite before heading out to find food.
 Well, the restaurant I found was busy and I was starving, but the slight hiccup was that I don’t speak French and the staff didn’t speak English (I’m not complaining as I felt ignorant) Google translate enabled me to order a beef patty with fries.
 Trouble is, a french beef patty is mince beef patted into the shape of a burger and a medium one resembled a raw pack of mince in the middle.

-Cut a long story short I went back to camp and used my emergency fashion pack on day 1.
+Cut a long story short I went back to camp and used my emergency ration pack on day 1.

 Still.
 I think they taste good!